-Concurrent Transaction Concurrently with this offering of the notes, we are offering up to shares of our common stock by means of a separate prospectus supplement in an offering registered under the Securities Act.
+NASDAQ Trading Symbol for Common Stock Our common stock is listed on The NASDAQ Global Select Market under the symbol "GSAT."
+Concurrent Transaction Concurrently with this offering of the notes, we are offering up to 36,144,570 shares of our common stock by means of a separate prospectus supplement in an offering registered under the Securities Act.
 Merrill Lynch, Pierce, Fenner & Smith Incorporated, one of the underwriters of the notes offered hereby, will act as the underwriter for that offering.
 The shares of our common stock to be sold in that offering will be lent to an affiliate of Merrill Lynch, Pierce, Fenner & Smith Incorporated by us pursuant to a share lending agreement among us, Merrill Lynch, Pierce, Fenner & Smith Incorporated and such affiliate.
 Merrill Lynch International, which we refer to as MLI, will receive all of the proceeds from all those common stock offerings and lending transactions.
 See "Description of Share Lending Agreement."
-We will not receive any of the proceeds from that common stock offering.
-The delivery of shares of our common stock under the share lending agreement is contingent upon the closing of this offering, and the closing of this offering is contingent upon the delivery of up to shares pursuant to the share lending agreement.
+We will not receive any of the proceeds from that common stock under the share lending agreement is contingent upon the closing of this offering, and the closing of this offering is contingent upon the delivery of the borrowed shares pursuant to the share lending agreement.
 We expect that delivery of our common stock will be made on or about the closing date of the notes offered hereby.
-We believe that approximately 15,000,000 to 20,000,000 shares of our common stock will be sold in a fixed price offering, and approximately shares will be sold in at the market offerings at market or negotiated prices.
+21,936,020 shares of our common stock will be sold at \$4.15 per share in a fixed price offering and the remaining shares will be subsequently offered and sold from time to time in at the market offerings at market or negotiated prices.
 The exact number of shares of our common stock to be offered will depend on the terms of the notes and the hedging to be conducted by investors in the notes.

-Material U.S. Federal Tax Considerations

-For the material U.S. federal tax consequences of the holding, disposition and conversion of the notes, and the holding and disposition of shares of our common stock, see "Material U.S. Federal Tax Considerations."

-You should carefully consider the information set forth in the sections of this prospectus supplement and the accompanying prospectus entitled "Risk Factors" as well as other information included in or incorporated by reference in this prospectus supplement, the accompanying prospectus and the documents incorporated by reference before deciding whether to invest in the notes or our common stock.
+Material U.S. Federal Tax Considerations For the material U.S. federal tax consequences of the holding, disposition and conversion of the notes, and the holding and disposition of shares of our common stock, see "Material U.S. Federal Tax Considerations."
+Risk Factors You should carefully consider the information set forth in the sections of this prospectus supplement and the accompanying prospectus entitled "Risk Factors" as well as other information included in or incorporated by reference in this prospectus supplement, the accompanying prospectus and the documents incorporated by reference before deciding whether to invest in the notes or our common stock.
+S-13